yunqing-me/Born-Again-FS/README.md

 cd ../..
 ```

-## Training Teacher Network
+## Training the Teacher Network
 ```
 cd baseline_model
 bash _train_teacher.sh
 ```
-where you can specify the model architecutre in `Conv4/Conv6/Resnet10` etc.
+where you can specify the model architecutre in `Conv4/Conv6/Resnet10` etc. Meanwhile, it is necessary to prepare the corresponding (pretrained) models for `--warmup` to load the pretrained weights.
+For each individual datasets, you need to prepare the corresponding teacher network, by specifying `--dataset`.

 ## FS-BAN: Born-Again Distillation for DG-FSC
 ```
 cd fsban
 bash _train_student.sh
 ```
+where you can tune the hyperparameters in the script.

 ## Evaluation:
 Test the metric-based framework `METHOD` on the unseen domain `TESTSET` (held-out from muliple seen source domains).